 2012 was the start of three excellent vintages in a row in the Napa Valley.
-The 2012 Estate Cabernet Sauvignon shows crimson red in the glass with a bouquet that is elegant – revealing floral notes, blackberry and black cherry aromas.
-As the wine opens, secondary aromas of vanilla and mocha show.
+The 2012 Keever Vineyards Estate Cabernet Sauvignon shows crimson red in the glass with a bouquet that is elegant – revealing floral notes, blackberry and black cherry aromas.
+As the wine opens, offers secondary aromas of vanilla and mocha.
 There is a pleasing softness on the palate with darker fruit showing mid palate through to the finish.
 Also intriguing is the density of both flavor and mouth feel on the finish.
 The finish is smooth with a persistence of both barrel and fruit tannins for some time – yet these tannins do not dominate, rather they are well integrated into the wine.

-Keever also offers several wine club options they call the Wine Society.
+Keever offers several wine club options available as part of their Wine Society.
 For more information and or to schedule a tasting, visit: www.keevervineyards.com